Is tapioca fiber keto or does it spike blood sugar levels?

 If you are in doubt about which type of tapioca fiber is in a product that you are keen to try, we would simply recommend you reach out to the brand and ask them which type they are including (or of course, you can test your blood sugar levels yourself if you are keen to see how your body reacts!).

-Just remember - Both types are prebiotics, both types have some benefit to your gut health, both types will interact differently in each person, as well as both types will effect blood sugar levels differently based on the nutrient profile of the entire food they are incorporated into, not just based on them as an individual ingredient.
+Just remember - Both types are technically prebiotics, both types may have some benefit to your gut health, both types will interact differently in each person, as well as both types will effect blood sugar levels differently based on the nutrient profile of the entire food they are incorporated into, not just based on them as an individual ingredient.

 We hope you found this post informative and useful!